DaveyJH/ci-portfolio-two/README.md

 - [About](https://wave.webaim.org/report#/https://daveyjh.github.io/ci-portfolio-two/about.html)

 No errors are reported on any of the pages.
-There are multiple alerts for font sizes, however these are for screen readers so I am happy leaving them in place.
+There are multiple alerts for font sizes, however these are for screen readers so I am happy to leave them in place.

 ***